Mobile data traffic outlook

 In 2025, 5G networks will carry nearly half of the world’s mobile data traffic.

-Global total mobile data traffic is expected to reach around 38 exabytes per month by the end of the year, and is projected to grow by a factor of 4 to reach 160 exabytes per month in 2025.
-It represents the mobile data that over 6 billion people will consume using smartphones, laptops and a multitude of new devices 6 years from now.
+Global total mobile data traffic reached around 33EB per month by the end of 2019, and is projected to grow by a factor close to 5 to reach 164EB per month in 2025.
+This figure represents the mobile data that will be consumed by over 6 billion people using smartphones, laptops and a multitude of new devices at that time.

-Smartphones continue to be at the epicenter of this development as they generate most of the mobile data traffic – more than 90 percent today and 95 percent projected in 2025.
+Smartphones continue to be at the epicenter of this development as they generate most of the mobile data traffic – about 95 percent – today, a share that is projected to increase throughout the forecast period.

-Populous markets that are early with 5G are likely to lead traffic growth over the forecast period.
+Populous markets that launch 5G early are likely to lead traffic growth over the forecast period.
 By 2025, we expect that 45 percent of total mobile data traffic will be carried by 5G networks.

 Large variations in traffic growth across regions

-Traffic growth can be very volatile between years and can also vary significantly between countries, depending on local market dynamics.
-In the US, the traffic growth rate declined slightly during 2018 but recovered to previously expected growth rates during 2019.
+Traffic growth can be very volatile between years, and can also vary significantly between countries, depending on local market dynamics.
+In the US, the traffic growth rate declined slightly during 2018 but recovered to previously expected rates during 2019.
 In China, 2018 was a year of record traffic growth.
-India‘s traffic growth continued its trajectory and it remains the region with the highest usage per smartphone and month.
+India’s traffic growth continued its upward trajectory and it remains the region with the highest usage per smartphone and per month.

-Globally, the increase in mobile data traffic per smartphone can be attributed to three main drivers: improved device capabilities, an increase in data-intensive content and more affordable data plans.
+Globally, the growth in mobile data traffic per smartphone can be attributed to three main drivers: improved device capabilities, an increase in data-intensive content and more affordable data plans.

-By 2025, 500 million additional smartphone users are expected in India
+Around 410 million additional smartphone users are expected in India by 2025

-Total traffic is projected to triple, reaching 22EB per month in 2025.
-This comes from two factors: high growth in the number of smartphone users and an increase in average usage per smartphone.
-A total of 500 million additional smartphone users are expected in India by 2025.
-Even if the traffic per existing smartphone user continues to grow significantly over time, the increase in the average traffic per smartphone is expected to moderate as more consumers in India acquire smartphones.
-In addition, the mass-market adoption of advanced use cases fueled by 5G is expected later in India than in other regions.
-Nevertheless, the average monthly traffic per smartphone is expected to increase to around 24GB in 2025.
+Total traffic is projected to triple, reaching 21EB per month in 2025.
+This comes from two factors: high growth in the number of smartphone users, including growth in rural areas, and an increase in average usage per smartphone.
+A total of around 410 million additional smartphone users are expected in India by 2025.
+Even if the traffic per existing smartphone user continues to grow significantly over time, the increase in average traffic per smartphone is expected to moderate as more consumers in India acquire smartphones.
+The average traffic per smartphone is expected to increase to around 25GB per month in 2025.

-In North America, future monthly GB growth depends on 5G services adoption
+In North America, future monthly GB growth depends on 5G service adoption

-The monthly average usage of mobile data in North America is expected to reach 45GB per smartphone by 2025.
-The major service providers have all launched 5G, initially focused on building capacity in the high- and mid-band spectrum.
-On top of that, we expect 5G in low-band, increased penetration of 5G devices, and early 5G adopters to drive traffic growth.
-But even if there is strong traffic growth today, the adoption of immersive consumer services using VR and AR is expected to lead to big increases in traffic per smartphone toward the end of the period.
-By 2025 the penetration of 5G subscriptions is set to be the highest of all regions at 74 percent.
+The monthly average usage of mobile data in North America is expected to reach 45GB per month per smartphone by 2025.
+A smartphone-savvy consumer base and video-rich applications in combination with large data plans will drive traffic growth.
+While there may be strong growth in traffic per smartphone in the near term, the adoption of immersive consumer services using VR and AR is expected to lead to an even higher growth rate in the long term.
+By 2025, 5G subscription penetration is set to be the highest of all regions at 74 percent.

 The Western Europe traffic growth rate follows a similar pattern to that expected in North America.
-However, the more fragmented market situation is expected to lead to later mass-market adoption of 5G and therefore a somewhat lower traffic per smartphone in 2025 than North America.
+However, the more fragmented market situation is expected to lead to later mass-market adoption of 5G, and therefore somewhat lower traffic per smartphone in 2025 than North America, at 36GB per month.

-The Middle East and Africa region is expected to have the highest growth rate during the forecast period, increasing total mobile data traffic by a factor of 7 between 2019 and 2025.
-The average data per smartphone is expected to reach 18GB per user per month in 2025 in the Middle East and Africa region – as Sub-Saharan Africa is expected to reach on average 7GB.
+The Middle East and North Africa region is expected to have one of the highest growth rates during the forecast period, increasing total mobile data traffic by a factor of almost 9 between 2019 and 2025.
+The average data per smartphone is expected to reach 23GB per month in 2025.
+Sub-Saharan Africa also has a very high growth rate, but from a relatively small base, with total traffic increasing from 0.33EB per month to 4EB by 2025.

-South East Asia and Latin America are expected to follow similar trends over the next six years on a regional level, while the individual countries can show very different growth rates for traffic per smartphone.
+South East Asia and Latin America are expected to follow similar trends over the forecast period on a regional level, while the individual countries can show very different growth rates for traffic per smartphone, especially in markets deploying 5G.
 Traffic growth is driven by coverage build-out and continued adoption of 4G, linked to a rise in smartphone subscriptions and increases in average data usage per smartphone.
-The data traffic per smartphone is expected to reach 21GB and 22GB per month respectively in South East Asia and Latin America.
+The data traffic per smartphone is expected to reach 25GB and 22GB per month respectively in South East Asia and Latin America.